Gruoch

-Gruoch and Macbeth did not have any children, however, Macbeth did accept her son, Lulach, as his heir.
+Gruoch and Macbeth did not have any children; however, Macbeth did accept her son, Lulach, as his heir.
 Lulach is sometimes mistakenly identified as Macbeth's son, when in fact he was his step-son.
-Macbeth died 15 August 1057, and Lulach succeeded him to become king of Scots.
+Macbeth died 15 August 1057, and Lulach succeeded him to become king of Scots, however he was killed seven months later by Malcolm Canmore who became the next king of Scots.

 It is not known what became of Gruoch or even if she survived Macbeth.
 Her date of death is not known.
 Fictional accounts tell of her death by suicide the same year Macbeth died, however, there are no valid sources supporting this.

 Gruoch is named with Boite and also with MacBethad in charters endowing the Culdee monastery at Loch Leven.